Contributing

 - Press

-F1→ "Dev Containers: Reopen in Container" - The devcontainer automatically installs Bun, VS Code extensions, mounts
+F1→ "Dev Containers: Reopen in Container" - Wait for

 # Inside devcontainer, start development server